raulgupta/ml-vision/README.md

 ### Prerequisites

 - Node.js 18+ and pnpm for the frontend
-- Python 3.9+ for the backend
+- Python 3.10+ for the backend (required for SAM2 image segmentation)
 - OpenAI API key for image generation

 ### Running Locally